Will Palmer (cricketer): 1773

 In his next match, Palmer made the highest-known score of his career when he scored 68 for England against Hampshire at Broadhalfpenny Down on 4–5 August.
 At the time, it was one of the highest scores on record.
 Pitch preparation in the 18th century can best be described as rudimentary and conditions invariably favoured the bowlers.
 It was not until 1895, when marl began to be used as a soil conditioner in pitches, that there was a general improvement in favour of batsmen.
-Scores of more than 50 were rare in the 1770s and it was not until 1775 that the earliest known century was scored in a top-class match.
+Scores of more than 50 were rare in the 1770s and it was not until 1775 that the earliest known century was scored in an important match.
 Hampshire batted first and were all out for 89.
 England lost two wickets cheaply but then Palmer and Thomas White came together and built a match winning partnership for the third wicket.
 Palmer scored 68 and White 69.
 The rest of the England batsmen were soon dismissed and the total was 202.
 Hampshire scored 140 to avoid an innings defeat.
 Palmer, who is known to have been a long stop fielder, took a catch to dismiss Richard Francis.
 Needing 28, England won by 9 wickets.
 Palmer did not bat.

 Palmer played for Surrey in each of his other four 1773 matches.
 These were against Kent at Sevenoaks Vine on 16–18 August; against Hambledon Town at Broadhalfpenny Down on 26 August; against Hampshire at Laleham Burway on 16–18 September; and against Hampshire at Broadhalfpenny Down on 27–28 September.
 In the match at Sevenoaks, Palmer was number 2 in the Surrey batting order and scored 20 in both innings.
 He was run out in the first and caught behind by Richard Simmons in the second.
 Surrey scored 170 and 70; Kent replied with 141 and 100/4 to win by six wickets.

 The match on 26 August ended in another Surrey victory by six wickets.
 Hambledon scored 103 and 51; Palmer scored 16 and 6 as Surrey replied with 131 and 24/4.
 The scorecard lacks dismissal details so it is not known if Palmer was out or not out in his two innings.
 At Laleham Burway, Surrey won by 8 wickets.
 Hampshire were all out for 38 and 145; Surrey scored 120 and 64/2.
 Palmer was bowled by Thomas Brett for 6 in the first innings and did not bat in the second.
 In the last match at the end of September, Surrey won by an innings and 60 runs.
 Hampshire were dismissed for 83 and 82; Surrey scored 225.
 Palmer made 14 but William Yalden scored 88 which equalled the highest score on record at the time.